-Lessons take place lessons five mornings a week: 15 hours of tuition divided into 20 lessons.
-We have classes with students of all levels of English from beginner to advanced.
+Lessons take place five mornings a week: 15 hours of tuition divided into 20 lessons.
 Teaching at Heathfield has an emphasis on communication and meaningful language use.
 Lessons also cover work on grammar, pronunciation and vocabulary as well as reading, writing and listening skills.

 Classes are sorted by age and level of English.
-Beginners start the course with “survival” language, for example using money and counting, and the levels rise through elementary and lower intermediate to intermediate where students can talk and write with ease.
+Elementary level students start the course with “survival” language, for example using money and counting, and the levels rise through lower intermediate to intermediate where students can talk and write with ease.
 Girls work in mixed nationality groups and pairs, with a maximum of 16 students in a class.
-All students can practise their English in such afternoon and evening activities as drama workshops, Speak Dating and the Big Conversation.
+All students can practise their English in afternoon and evening activities, which Summer Campers also join, such as drama workshops, Question Time, Cultural Forum and the Big Conversation.

-The upper intermediate and advanced level girls are encouraged to expand their range of language by studying literature, looking at English in different contexts (such as science and history) and, for the older girls, by engaging in serious discussion and debate, such as the Model United Nations or joining a library discussion group.
+Upper intermediate and advanced level girls are encouraged to expand their range of language by studying literature, looking at English in different contexts (such as science and history) and doing creative writing.
+The older girls are encouraged to engage in serious debate, such as in the Model United Nations or a library discussion group.
 Students also work in the IT suite.

 Project Classes are held three times each week.
-The girls co-operate on a motivating and interesting project which draws on all their linguistic resources.
+The girls work together on a motivating and interesting project which draws on all their linguistic resources.
 Recently they have made photo stories, given poetry and drama performances, written holiday brochures and produced a Heathfield magazine.
-The advanced group’s project appears on our website each summer.
+A senior project appears on our website each summer.